-CEIS Child Count:
+CEIS Child Count (data element 7):

-CEIS funds can be used (1) to provide services to individual students, a classroom or multiple classrooms of students, or an entire school; and/or (2) to provide professional development to teachers.
-In the case of providing professional development, all the students working with that teacher would be counted as "receiving CEIS" (regardless of the students' need for special education or related services or whether they are actually receiving any services).
+Coordinated early intervening services funds can be used (1) to provide services to individual students, a classroom or multiple classrooms of students, or an entire school; and/or (2) to provide professional development to teachers.
+In the case of providing professional development, all the students working with that teacher would be counted as "receiving CEIS" (regardless of the students' need for special education or related services).

-Because the definition of this data element includes all students of those teachers receiving professional development under CEIS, this child count represents an estimate and may not directly correspond to either the actual number of students who are not currently identified as needing special education or related services, but who need additional academic and behavioral supports to succeed in a general education environment (i.e., students in need of receiving CEIS services) nor to the number of students in special education in the LEA/ ESA.
-Consequently, because of the broad definition and the fact that these data are presented at the LEA/ ESA level without being disaggregated by any other characteristics (i.e., they are not broken down by race, sex, or type of disability), the DRB has determined that the risk of disclosure is negligible and that no additional privacy protections are required for this data element.
+Because the definition of this data element includes all students of those teachers receiving professional development under CEIS, this child count represents an estimate and may not directly correspond to either the actual number of students who are not currently identified as needing special education or related services and who need additional academic and behavioral supports to succeed in a general education environment (i.e., students in need of receiving CEIS services) nor to the number of students in special education in the LEA.
+Consequently, because of the broad definition and the fact that these data are presented at the LEA level without being disaggregated by any other characteristics (i.e., they are not broken down by race, sex, or type of disability), the DRB has determined that the risk of disclosure is negligible and that no additional privacy protections are required for this data element.

-2-year cumulative CEIS and Special Education Child Count:
+2-year cumulative CEIS and Special Education Child Count (data element 8):

-The definition of this data element includes students with disabilities who received CEIS in the past 2 years and were identified for special education and related services in the current school year.
-This number could be higher or lower that the count of students with disabilities receiving special education and related services in the LEA/ ESA, as reported in the Child Count data, in the current school year.
-The Child Count data are snapshot counts taken on the state-designated child count date.
-The total count of students with disabilities receiving special education and related services in the LEA/ESA, as reported in the Child Count data, could be higher than this count because there could be students with disabilities receiving special education and related services that did not receive CEIS.
-The total count of students with disabilities receiving special education and related services in the LEA/ESA, as reported in the Child Count data, could be lower than this count because this count is a cumulative count which is collected throughout the school year.
-Consequently, because this count does not directly correspond to the number of students with disabilities and the fact that these data are presented at the LEA/ ESA level without being disaggregated by any other characteristics (i.e., they are not broken down by race, sex, or type of disability), the DRB has determined that the risk of disclosure is negligible and that no additional privacy protections are required for this data element.
+The definition of this data element includes students with disabilities who received CEIS in the past 2 years and were identified for special education and related services during the reference year.
+This number could be higher or lower than the count of students with disabilities receiving special education and related services in the district, as reported in the Child Count data, for the reference year.
+The Child Count data are snapshot counts taken on the State-designated child count date.
+The total count of students with disabilities receiving special education and related services in the district, as reported in the Child Count data, could be higher than this count because there could be students with disabilities receiving special education and related services that did not receive CEIS.
+The total count of students with disabilities receiving special education and related services in the district, as reported in the Child Count data, could be lower than this count because this count is a cumulative count which is collected throughout the school year.
+Consequently, because this count does not directly correspond to the number of students with disabilities and the fact that these data are presented at the LEA level without being disaggregated by any other characteristics (i.e., they are not broken down by race, sex, or type of disability), the DRB has determined that the risk of disclosure is negligible and that no additional privacy protections are required for this data element.